I'd been too late.

 "I know, but I'm fine."

-"Is it about your job?" he asked, letting his hands drop from my waist.
+"Is it about your job?" he asked, letting his warm fingers drop from my waist.
 The words rolled from his tongue reluctantly like poison.
-I could tell he still wasn't completely over it just by the way he'd said those words.

 "You're stopping, though, right?"

 "Naruto!
 For god's sake, I thought we were over this.
-It's over, I promise.
-He's my dad's workmate, so it's best to keep him sweet about this."
-And so I could try to find something out about Sai.
+It's finished, I promise.
+He's my dad's workmate, so it's best to keep him sweet about it."
+And so I could attempt to find info about Sai.

 "When are you going to tell him?"